Millionaire Face-Up Pai Gow

 The basic hand-setting rule: your five-card hand must be a stronger poker hand than your two-card hand.
 A two-card hand can only be pairs or high cards (no straights or flushes).
 Start by finding the best five-card poker hand in your seven cards, then put the remaining two in the low hand.
 From there, look at whether adjusting the split helps you beat the dealer's two-card hand as well.

 The 5% commission on wins is standard in Pai Gow.
-It's a small cost per win and doesn't change the fact that this is one of the highest-RTP games in the casino at 98.3%.
 Pushes (winning one hand, losing one) are common and keep your bankroll stable.
 The game runs slowly relative to high-action games, making it ideal for longer, lower-stress sessions.

 The Millionaire Bet is a fun side wager based on counting spades in your hand.
 You can't influence which spades you receive, but the bonus structure rewards you handsomely for high spade counts.
-Place it when you want the added excitement of a jackpot-level prize hunting on top of your main hand.
+Millionaire Mode is a paid $1 Royal Spades side bet that runs alongside the round; it does not reduce your main Face-Up Pai Gow payouts.

 Is It Fair?